-Leverage Department of Transportation and Town restriping projects for exploration and implementation of bike and pedestrian improvements like bike lanes, bike boxes, intersection bike markings, center turn lanes, additional crosswalks, maintain parking.
+Leverage Department of Transportation and Town resurfacing projects for exploration and implementation of bike and pedestrian improvements like bike lanes, bike boxes, intersection bike markings, center turn lanes, additional crosswalks, maintain parking.

-Restriping bike lanes, intersection markings, turn lanes, crosswalks, and parking lot lines have several benefits aside from promoting safe use of streets: they improve the curb appeal of businesses due to the improved aesthetics; they reduce liability by decreasing accidents, they provide better accommodations for people with disabilities, and also comply with laws such as fire codes.
+Redesigning streets to include bike lanes, intersection markings, turn lanes, crosswalks, and parking lot lines have several benefits aside from promoting safe use of streets: they improve the curb appeal of businesses due to the improved aesthetics; they reduce liability by decreasing accidents, they provide better accommodations for people with disabilities, and also comply with laws such as fire codes.